It’s great when a book is not only a captivating read but also an eye-grabbing beauty that people want to put on a shelf to enjoy the view every day.

 Typography helps you communicate with your reader, so don’t miss this chance.

-These fonts for fantasy book cover design are faultless:
+There are plenty of fonts that work for the genre.
+However, the following fonts for fantasy book cover design are faultless:

 - Apple Garamond,